RC Airplanes Simplified

 The Camel was a revolutionary machine in many respects.
 The twin Vickers machine guns, mounted in front of the cockpit, was a first for British fighters.
 This was to remain a feature for the next 20 years.

 This photo shows the component parts for the Great Planes Sopwith Camel.
-A Much easier to fly park flyer than the full size!
+A much easier to fly park flyer than the full size!

 The model is an ARF and is of conventional balsa and lite ply construction, covered with Monokote iron on covering.
 I prefer this style of construction, for park flyers, as I find it much easier to repair than the foam models.